 Or visit the links below for more information on the ignition interlock device for Tampa in Hillsborough County, New Port Richey or Dade City in Pasco County, St. Petersburg or Clearwater in Pinellas County, and Bartow in Polk County, FL.

 How does the Ignition Interlock Device Work?

-The ignition interlock device in Florida uses fuel cell technology which allows the vehicle to start only after the driver blows into the device to ensure that his breath sample registers a breath alcohol reading below 0.05.
+The ignition interlock device in Florida uses fuel cell technology, allowing the vehicle to start only after the driver blows into the device to ensure that his breath sample registers a breath alcohol reading below 0.05.

-The equipment then requires the driver to take the test again at random intervals while the car is driving down the road.
+The equipment then requires the driver to take the test again at random intervals while driving down the road.

-The data obtained from the device is sent through an internet based reporting program which can be viewed at any time by the driver’s probation officer.
-Any positive reading can potentially be used by the probation officer to violate the driver’s probation if the probationer is forbidden from consuming alcohol.
+The data obtained from the device is sent through an internet-based reporting program, which the driver’s probation officer can view at any time.
+The probation officer can potentially use any positive reading to violate the driver’s probation if the probationer is forbidden from consuming alcohol.